Frequently asked questions

 - What are the benefits of using the VectraView online portal?

-- Should I order Vectra DA before or after a scheduled appointment?
+When should I order Vectra DA in relation to a scheduled appointment?

 Can I use Vectra DA to confirm a diagnosis of RA?